fuankarion/Vision17/Lab4-HybridImages/Readme.md

 ## Short Introduction

 *Hybrid images* are made from two images.
 A low pass filter is applied to one of them, and a high pass filter to the other.
 After merging the filtered images into a single image, from a close distance the high pass filtered image (small details) dominates; from far away the low pass filtered (Broad patterns) one dominates.
-This effect works best when images are aligned and share slightly similar visual inforation.
+This effect works best when images are aligned and share slightly similar visual information.

 ## Exercise

 ### Start with good images

 The data folder (originally downloaded from [here](http://cs.brown.edu/courses/cs143/proj1/) ) contains several pairs of aligned images.
-Choose one pair (not any pair, be sure the images look simmilar), and load both  into matlab.
+Choose one pair (not any pair, be sure the images look similar), and load both  into matlab.

 ### Filtering

 Use [imfilter](http://www.mathworks.com/help/images/ref/imfilter.html) to apply a low pass filter to one image.
 To create the high-pass filtered image, apply a low pass filter to it, and then subtract it from the original image.
 Mathematically: *Y = X - f(X)* , where *X* is the input image and *f* is the low pass filter.
 Be careful as the image *Y* will likely contain negative values.

-You might also use the frecuency representation of the image (i.e. Fouries transform) and operate directly on the frecuency space; This might provide better results.
+You might also use the frequency representation of the image (i.e. Fourier transform) and operate directly on the frequency domain; This might provide better results.
 Check [fft](http://www.mathworks.com/help/matlab/ref/fft2.html) and [dct](http://www.mathworks.com/help/images/ref/dct2.html).

 ### Creating a hybrid image